paulknysh/shaper/README.md

-# shaper: A C++ code for 3D reconstruction from parallel 2D sections
+# shaper: A C++ tool for 3D reconstruction from parallel 2D sections

 ## Demos